 - Area Agency on Aging: Created pursuant to state law, 71 P.S. §581-1 et seq. and the Federal Older Americans Act of 1965, 42 U.S.C. §3001 et seq.
-The duties of Area Agencies on Aging are set out in the Older Adults Protective Services Act 35 P.S. §10225.301. - Children, Youth and Families (CYF:) Created pursuant to the following Federal and Commonwealth mandates:

-Pennsylvania mandates:

-- Domestic Relations (Title 23): Adoption Act 23 Pa C.S. §2101-2910 and the Child Protective - Services Law (CPSL) 23 Pa C.S. §6301 et seq.; and - Judiciary and Judicial Procedure (Title 42): Juvenile Act 42 Pa C.S. §6301 et seq.

-Federal mandates:

-- The Child Abuse Prevention and Treatment Act (CAPTA), as amended by the CAPTA Reauthorization Act of 2010 (Public Law 111-320) - Titles IV-B, IV-E and Related Sections of the Social Security Act, as amended, including: The Child and Family Services Improvement and Innovation Act (Public Law 112-34); the Patient Protection and Affordable Care Act (Public Law 111-148); and Fostering Connections to Success and Increasing Adoptions Act of 2008 (Public Law 110-351).
+The duties of Area Agencies on Aging are set out in the Older Adults Protective Services Act 35 P.S.§10225.301. - Children.
+Youth and Families (CYF): Created pursuant to the following federal and Commonwealth of Pennsylvania mandates: - Domestic Relations (Title 23): Adoption Act 23 Pa C.S. §2101-2910 and the ChildProtective Services Law (CPSL) 23 Pa C.S. §6301 et seq.; and - Judiciary and Judicial Procedure (Title 42): Juvenile Act 42 Pa C.S. §6301 et seq.
+Federal mandates: - The Child Abuse Prevention and Treatment Act (CAPTA), as amended by the CAPTA Reauthorization Act of 2010 (Public Law 1 1-320) - Titles IV-B, IV-E and Related Sections of the Social Security Act, as amended, including: The Child and Family Services Improvement and Innovation Act (Public Law 112-34); the Patient Protection and Affordable Care Act (Public Law 1 1-148); and Fostering Connections to Success and Increasing Adoptions Act of 2008 (Public Law 110-351).

-- Office of Behavioral Health (OBH): The Mental Health and Retardation Act of 1966, 50 P.S. §4101 et seq. requires that counties have programs for individuals with mental illness and persons diagnosed with mental retardation (intellectual disability).
-The Office of Behavioral Health (OBH) is an essential component in the County's effort to fulfill this requirement.
-The OBH is also subject to regulations that can be found in the PA Drug & Alcohol Abuse Act of 1972 and at 55 Pa.
-Code §4200.1 et seq. - Office of Community Services (OCS): Although not a mandated office, it provides the opportunity for the County's more vulnerable populations to access critical services and programs.
-Comprised of the former Federal Programs that received and administered federal grants, and the former Hunger and Homeless Program, previously under the auspices of the former Mental Health/Mental Retardation, Drug and Alcohol and Hunger/Housing (MH/MR/D&A/H&H), this office serves eligible low-income populations, collaborates and coordinates services with other DHS program offices and community-based agencies - Office of Intellectual Disability (OID): Created by the Mental Health and Mental Retardation Act of 1966, 50 P.S. §4101 et seq. requiring that counties have programs for individuals with a diagnosis of an intellectual disability and for individuals with mental illness.
-The Office of Intellectual Disability is an essential component of the County's effort to fulfill this federal mandate.
-The office is also subject to a number of regulations that can be found in the PA Drug & Alcohol Abuse Act of 1972 and at 55 Pa.
+- Office of Behavioral Health (OBH): The Mental Health and Retardation Act of 1966, 50 P.S. §4101 et seq. requires that counties have programs for individuals with mental illness and persons diagnosed with an intellectual disability.
+OBH is an essential component in the County's effort to fulfill this requirement.
+In addition, the OBH is also subject to the PA Drug & Alcohol Abuse Act of 1972 and 55 Pa.
+Code §4200.1 et seq, and supports drug and alcohol prevention, intervention, treatment and related services for Allegheny County. - Office of Community Services (OCS): Although not a mandated office, OCS provides the opportunity for the County's more vulnerable populations to access critical prevention services, supports, and programs.
+This office serves eligible low-income populations, collaborates and coordinates services with other DHS program offices and community-based agencies. - Office of Intellectual Disability (OID): Created by the Mental Health and Mental Retardation Act of 1966, 50 P.S. §4101 et seq. requiring that counties have programs for individuals with a diagnosis of an intellectual disability or autism and for individuals with mental illness.
+OID is an essential component of the County's effort to fulfill this federal mandate.
+The office is also subject to several regulations that can be found in the PA Drug & Alcohol Abuse Act of 1972 and at 55 Pa.
 Code §4200.1 et seq.

-The multifaceted Department fulfills the broad spectrum of need via the following various offices:
+The multifaceted Department fulfills the broad spectrum of human service needs via the following offices: